Skip to main content

 Distributor

-Takes the proof from the user, checks it, releases the jettons.
+Takes the proof from the user, checks it, and releases the jettons.
 State init: (merkle_root, admin, fee_wallet_address).

 Double spend